 5. Exercising during the day without properly stretching before and after can build up lactic acid which can result in waking up sore.

-Stretch before and after exercize.
-Also give yourself a good stretch right before bed for good measure.
+Stretch before and after exercise.
+Also, give yourself a good stretch right before bed for good measure.

 4. Your mattress is 6 years older or more.

 An old mattress may be causing your bones and joints to be misaligned.
-Invest in a new mattress and pillow.
+Look to invest in a new memory foam mattress and pillow.

 3. Sleeping position.